tongfa/unison/README.md

 ## Additional environment variables

-You do not need to set any additional variables for the container to work, but you can override them, if you undertstand what you are doing.
+You do not need to set any additional variables for the container to work, but you can override them if you understand what you are doing.

 This container uses values from a handful of environment variables.
 These are documented below.